bclonan/voila/README.md

 # Morphling
 Convert HTML to Typeform on the fly.

-**Lucho wanted to name it "Typeform on the go", but Daniel didn't.
+**Lucho wanted to name it "Typeform on go", but Daniel didn't.
 So Mamón decided for us.*

 ## Install
 1. Install Docker (https://www.docker.com/products/docker)
 2. Clone this repository
 3. Go to the folder you clone it
-4. Run `docker-compose build`
-5. Run `docker-compose run`
+5. Run `docker-compose up`
 6. Violà

 ## Endpoints